-The first pass of SCUC solves for commits and schedules generating units, including units nominated to be Day Ahead Reliability Units, to supplying the Bid Load (Physical and Virtual) less Virtual Supply while and securing against the normal NYISO bulk power power transmission system.
-The system is secured against the normal NYISO bulk power system contingency set so that and monitored facilities do not become overloaded.
-Also, the program secures for certain Local Reliability Rules2 contingencies and monitored facilities.
+The first pass of SCUC commits and schedules generating units, including units nominated to be Day Ahead Reliability Units, to supply Bid Load (Physical and Virtual) less Virtual Supply while securing the bulk power transmission system.
+The system is secured against the normal NYISO bulk power system contingency set so that monitored facilities do not become overloaded.
+Also, the program secures for certain Local Reliability Rules contingencies and monitored facilities.

-Once this commitment run has converged, the automatic market power mitigation evaluation is performed for the energy price caps, including a recommitment/redispatch.
+Once this commitment run has converged, the automatic mitigation evaluation is performed, including a recommitment/redispatch.
 This commitment/dispatch is evaluated by security analysis.
-Additional iterations of unit commitment (with market power mitigation price caps) bids and security analysis are performed until convergence is again achieved.
+Additional iterations of unit commitment with bids and security analysis are performed until convergence is again achieved.